 2. DUBROVNIK SUMMER FESTIVAL

 Dubrovnik is a top tourist destination that does not need any special introduction.
 And a hit cultural and social event in the Croatian tourist pearl is the perfect invitation to come.
 Dubrovnik summer games organize once a year and last for a month and a half, from 10 July until August 25.
-They are perform for 73. years.
+They are performed for 73 years.

 This event connects Ancient tradition and Dubrovnik's rich intellectual heritage in the world of science and art.
 So in these 45 days, you will have an opportunity to witness the works of Marin Držić, Ivan Gundulić, Ivo Vojnović, but also the world-known classics such as Goldoni, Moliere, and Shakespeare.
 That is when most famous literate work connects with parks, streets, and squares lighting up the city showing his international character of Dubrovnik.